 After signing up for an Audible account, you’ll be prompted to download the app.
 This is an easy process, and you can peruse books from either the app or website from then on.

 One aspect of the app I particularly liked was being able to choose my listening speed.
-After moving up from the normal pace of 1.0x to 1.25x, it was hard to go back down again — it didn’t affect my ability to understand or enjoy what I was listening to, and meant I could get through more “pages” in each sitting.
+After moving up from the normal pace of 1.0x to 1.25x, it was hard to go back down again.
+It didn’t affect my ability to understand or enjoy what I was listening to, and meant I could get through more of the book in each sitting.

 Being able to send a book to a friend is useful if you know other people with an account.
 Keep an eye out for any friends or fellow travellers with Audible, as this is a great way to line up some recommendations.
 If you’re both US-based, you can even redeem a recommended book for free!